Manoj-Thakur905/project-affbc/content/pages/blog/workplace.md

 ---
 title: Mobile-App Development
 excerpt: >-
-  Mobile application development is of great importance.
-Portability and ease of use make the usability of mobile applications extremely simple for audience with gradually less learning curve.
+  Mobile application development  is critical.
+Convenientce and convenience make the ease of use of portable applications very basic for crowd with slowly less expectation to absorb information.
 date: '2019-03-24'
 thumb_image: images/happy-yam.png
 image: images/11.jpg